-WITHHOLDING OF TRANSCRIPTS.
+WITHHOLDING OF TRANSCRIPTS/REGISTRATION RESTRICTIONS.
 Imposed upon a student who fails to pay a debt owed the college or who has a disciplinary case pending final disposition.

 RESTITUTION.
 Reimbursement by the student for damage to, or misappropriation of property.
-Reimbursement may include appropriate service to repair or otherwise compensate for damages.
+Reimbursement may include appropriate service to the college to repair or otherwise compensate for damages.